willstepp/writings/sanctum-kthadras/sk.notes.md

 * Do not ask me for my opinion.
 I do not know — that is all.
 HP Lovecraft, The Color Out of Space

 * I think the problem with Laird Barron is that his writing is too eloquent and ‘le mot just’ and therefore feels safe in a way that undercuts any horror the story contains.
 With his work I feel like I’m comfortably removed from anything too disturbing to my worldview.
 Compare this to Ligotti, whose work feels truly dangerous, like the ground has crumbled away beneath your feet, exposing you to the raw void.

-* Only use description to describe the environment, people, atmosphere, not to project metaphors or other ideas you have.
-Keep it about the reality of story’s world.
-In other words don’t write like the previous reply (He rounds a hill and sees the skyline of the city spread before him, half a million lights coalesced into a glow...).
-This is important if you want readers to feel the uncanny when it comes.

 * The story of a photojournalist who took a photo of a starving child who died and then soon thereafter killed himself.